Thermi/steam-arch/README.md

 # Steam in Docker

-Tested in Ubuntu 16.04 LTS (64bit) with the following GPU's:
+Tested in Ubuntu 16.04 LTS (64bit) and openSUSE Leap 42.1 with the following GPU's:

 - Intel HD Graphics 3000
 - Intel HD Graphics 4400